-If steering effort is unequal, remove the gear case grommet (BFP60A models) and loosen the trim tab bolt and adjust the angle of the trim tab.
+If steering effort is unequal, loosen the trim tab bolt and adjust the angle of the trim tab.
 Retighten the trim tab bolt securely.
-Reinstall the gear case grommet (BFP60A models).

 If less effort is required to make left turns, move the back of the trim tab left.